gabrieledarrigo/waste-streams/README.md

 ## Running the application

-Waste Streams APIs use a dockerized instance of MongoDB for its persistence layer.
 To run Waste Streams APIs first, install all application dependencies:

 ```bash
 $ npm install
 ```

+Waste Streams APIs use a dockerized instance of MongoDB for its persistence layer.
-Then, run the Docker container for MongoDB:
+So, first run the Docker container for MongoDB:

 ```bash
 $ docker compose up